osg-htc/docs/docs/compute-element/hosted-ce.md

     to set up a consultation call with the OSG team, in order to discuss how you would like to contribute to the OSG;
-    for example, the number of OSG jobs that should run, what resource limits you have, or which science communities you support
+    for example, the number of OSG jobs that should run, what resource limits you have, or which communities you support

 After the consultation, do the following: